 Here’s a Grilla touch on some pork tacos!
 Thanks for the recipe, Eddie H.!

-- Grill pork @ 350 until color it golden brown, then wrap in tin foil boat until pork is fall apart tender..
+Grill pork @ 350 until color it golden brown, then wrap in tin foil boat until pork is falling apart and tender.

 Elevate Your Tex-Mex Game With Pulled Pork Tacos

 Not too long ago, most families never thought much about cooking tacos in new, wonderful ways.
 They stuck with the old standard of throwing together ground beef, store-bought seasoning and crunchy corn shells.

 My, how things have changed.
 And they’ve changed for the better.

 Today’s pitmasters have rediscovered the versatility of the taco.
 They’re slicing and dicing a variety of meats and veggies to toss together in soft and hard shells.
 With this recipe for grilled pork tacos, you’ll easily be able to substitute other items to coax new flavors from traditional foods.